We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - an autoimmune condition that results in atrophic gastritis

-- having certain viral infections — such as herpes simplex virus—along with a weak immune system
+- a combination of certain viral infections — such as herpes simplex — with a weakened immune system

 - traumatic injury to your stomach or small intestine